Cheyenne Frontier Days: Overview

 Prior to the annual kickoff of Cheyenne Frontier Days on a Friday, the annual Cattle Drive is held on the preceding Sunday morning.
 This event, which attracts considerable attention, is inspired by the cattle drives of the Old West.
 In 2013, 447 steers, herded by mounted cowboys, walked three miles from Hynds Boulevard into Frontier Park.
 In 2015, 550 steers walked this route.
 It starts from a pasture north of the city and runs along Interstate 25, south and then through the city streets aforementioned into the park.

 Cheyenne Frontier Days has a full-time staff of 18 people year round, and an estimated 3,000 volunteers, of whom a small number are paid.
 There is preparation before the event and cleanup after the event as well as all of the work that needs performed during the actual event.

 Rodeo

-PRCA Rodeo
+PRCA ProRodeo

 In 2014, Cheyenne Frontier Days received the Professional Rodeo Cowboys Association (PRCA) Large Outdoor Rodeo of the Year award for the 16th total and 11th consecutive time.
 Frontier Days runs nine days with more sections of bull riding, saddle and bareback bronc riding than any other rodeo.
 The rodeo is also known for its large number of participants.
 All events are performed each day.
 The rodeo draws many of the sport's top competitors due to its more than $1 million in cash and prizes available.